Last Updated: July 22, 2024

 United States of America

-💰 Compare Jim Furyk's Net Worth
+What Is Jim Furyk's Net Worth and Career Earnings?

 Early Life

-Furyk was born on May 12, 1970 in West Chester, Pennsylvania.
+Jim Furyk was born James Michael Furyk on May 12, 1970, in West Chester, Pennsylvania.
 He has Czech, Polish, Ukrainian, and Hungarian ancestry.
 His father, Mike, was an assistant pro at the Edgmont Country Club and then later a pro at the West Chester Golf and Country Club and Hidden Springs Golf Course.
 He grew up in the suburbs of Pittsburg and then attended Manheim Township High School in Lancaster County, graduating in 1988.
 He played basketball in high school in addition to being a state champion golfer, as he had grown up playing golf due to his father.
 He then played college golf at the University of Arizona in Tucson where he was an All-American twice and led the team to their first and only NCAA title in 1992.

 Career

 Furyk turned professional in 1992.
 He won the Nike Mississippi Gulf Coast Classic on the Nike Tour in 1993.
 He then joined the PGA Tour in 1994 and won at least one tournament each year between 1998 and 2003.
 At the time, this was the second-best streak of winning seasons behind Tiger Woods.
 He made the top ten in the Official World Golf Ranking as well.
-His biggest win during this period of time was in 2003 when he tied the record for the lowest 72-hole score in U.S. Open history to win his first major championship.
+His biggest win during this period of time was in 2003, when he tied the record for the lowest 72-hole score in U.S. Open history to win his first major championship.

-He did not fare so well over the next few seasons, as he failed to secure any tour wins.
+Jim did not fare so well over the next few seasons, as he failed to secure any tour wins.
 However, in 2010, he had a very successful year.
 He won three tournaments: The Transitions Championship, the Verizon Heritage, and the season-ending Tour Championship.
 His victory in the Tour Championship also earned him the 2010 FedEx Cup after winning by one stroke.
 He was also named the 2010 PGA Player of the Year and the PGA Tour Player of the Year for the first time.

 Jim Furyk Net Worth